Mark Bernes: Life and work

 When the war began, Bernes became among the first singers to perform for the Soviet troops.
-In 1943, he starred in the motion picture Two Fighters.
+In 1943, he starred in the motion picture Two Soldiers.
 He played a young soldier from Odesa named Arkady Dzubin.
-In that film, Bernes demonstrated Jewish wit and humor characteristic of Jews from Odessa.
-In that film, he sang two masterpiece songs: "Dark Is the Night" (Тёмная ночь, "Tyomnaya noch") and "Scows Full of Mullet" (Шаланды полные кефали, "Shalandy polnye kefali").
+In that film, he sang two songs: "Dark Is the Night" (Тёмная ночь, "Tyomnaya noch") and "Scows Full of Mulet" (Шаланды полные кефали, "Shalandy polnye kefali").

 The second song is the humorous account of Kostya the sailor from Odessa who ironically spoke to his fiancee Sonya, the fishing girl.
 The first song, "Dark Is the Night" was a serious ballad about a wife with a baby waiting for a soldier in the midst of a deadly fight.
 The song was sung by Bernes from the point of view of that soldier, who addressed his wife at home and assured her that he will live through all the deadly battles as long as she waits for him.
-"Dark Is the Night" is the most recognizable Soviet song from World War II.
+"Dark Is the Night" is among the most recognizable Soviet songs from World War II.

-Bernes's name had become closely associated with World War II.
+Bernes' name had become closely associated with World War II.
 After the war, he continued to perform songs about the war.
 His greatest hits of the 1950s were "Muscovites" (also known as "Seryozhka from Malaya Bronnaya Street") and "Enemies Burned the Native Hut Down".
 Both songs were about hardships suffered by people who lost family members in the war, and expressed extreme melancholy, directly confronting death and grief.

 The latter song was banned by the government because it was considered purportedly as too pessimistic.
 In the song, the soldier from front-line dugout bespeaks to his distant wife and his child at the cot, with sad and melancholy, but with hope for future meeting too.

 In the 1950s, Mark Bernes also performed torch songs such as the sentimental ballad I Dreamed of You Three Years, and inspirational optimistic songs such as the march "I Love You, My Life".

 In 1969, Mark Bernes was dying from lung cancer.
 In the summer of 1969, he recorded his last song "Cranes" (Журавли́, "Zhuravli"), which became his swan song.
 Bernes sang that the soldiers that perished in war turned into cranes, that the cranes are still flying, and, that he will join their ranks.
 On 16 August, Mark Bernes died.
 "Cranes" was played at his funeral.